 Biodiversity | Geography | International and Area Studies | Latin American Studies | Ornithology | Physical and Environmental Geography

 Jones, Jarred, "Avian diversity across three distinct agricultural landscapes in Guadalupe, Chiriquí Highlands, Panama" (2014).
 Independent Study Project (ISP) Collection.
-Paper 1999.
+1999.